 Báijiǔ which can be an extremely strong grain alcohol (think Everclear).

-See drop-down menu for packet sizes.
+Please use drop-down menu to select between packet sizes.